odoo/o-spreadsheet/doc/extending/xlsx/xlsx_import.md

   - most border styles.
 We only support thin borders, and will convert every other border style to thin border.
   - diagonal borders
 - Align :
   - some horizontal alignments.
 We only support left/right/center.
-  - vertical alignement
+Other types will be converted as follows:
+    - fill/justify -> left
+    - centerContinuous/distributed -> center
+  - some vertical alignements.
+We only support top/center/bottom.
+Other types will be converted to center.
   - other align options (wrapText, indent, shrinkToFit, ...)
 (NW)
 - Fills :
   - we only support solid fill pattern.
 Convert all other patterns into solid fills.